crossz/ts-angularjsv1.x_TEST/README.md

 >  cnpm install --save @types/angular-route

+> cnpm install --save angular

+> cnpm install --save angular-route

+p.s.:

-p.s.: To add an entry to your package.json's dependencies, `npm install <package_name> --save`
+1. To add an entry to your package.json's dependencies, `npm install <package_name> --save`

-### javascript libs from bower.

-By using bower.json
-> bower install

-The following libs are installed.
-- angular
-- angular-route
+1. @types from npm is the latest solution for declare typings. tsd and typing are old styles.

+## Compile it

+As I have add 'include' section in tsconfig.json, just run `tsc` at the root directory of the project will be fine.
+Otherwise, `tsc -p .` will compile the 'project' dir.

 ## Run it